joemoose/psiops/docs/combat.md

 ### Applicable Attributes

-The *applicable attribute* for your *attack roll* depends on how you describe your attack.
-Examples:
+The *applicable attribute* for your *attack roll* depends on how you describe the attack.
+Examples follow:

 | Attribute | Example Attack |
 | - | - |